lizzard888/SimplePlayer/README.md

-Simple Audio Player program with command-line interface.
+Simple audio player program with command-line interface.
 Works with .wav and .aac file formats.

 Requriements:
 - newest version of GStreamer: